m0d3rnX/Marlin-FlashForge-Creator-Pro-2016/README.md

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

+## FlashForge Creator Pro
+I used the example config of the official repo
++ use of the part cooler (which is missing in the official one for some reason)
++ firmware retraction enabled
++ firmware fan control for the extruders enabled instead of gcode-based

 ## Marlin 2.1 Bugfix Branch

 __Not for production use.
 Use with caution!__